randyrossi/vicii-kawari/README.md

 #### Notes about sprites in hires-modes

 Low-res sprites will show up on the hi-res modes.
 However, they behave according to low-res mode rules.
-That means their x-positions are still low resolution and will be shifted half a pixel to the left from the low-res mode.
-(This is due to the way the hires pixel sequencer works).
-Also, background collisions will trigger based on low-res screen data, even though it is not visible.
+That means their x-positions are still low resolution.
+Background collisions will trigger based on hi-res screen data, but cannot detect collisions at the 'half' pixel resolution.
 Sprite to sprite collisions should work as expected.
 This was a compromise chosen between adding new hires sprite support (taking up a lot of FPGA space) and having no sprites at all.
+For the 320x200 and 640x200 bitmap modes, a pixel is considered to be background if it matches the background color register value.
+Otherwise, it is foreground.

 ### Software switch between PAL-B and NTSC